h-2/decovar/README.md

 # deCoVar – the 𝐝𝐞𝐂𝐎DE 𝐯𝐚𝐫iant tools

-A application with multiple sub-programs that perform useful transformations, filters, etc. on VCF/BCF files.
+An application with multiple sub-programs that perform useful transformations, filters, etc. on VCF/BCF files.
 Developed at deCODE genetics to fill-in gaps of bcftools.

 ## Sub-programs

-* `allele_shrink`: reduce the size impact of multiallelic records by removing rare alleles and/or replacing the `PL` field with
+* `allele`: reduce the size impact of multiallelic records by removing rare alleles and/or replacing the `PL` and `AD` fields with `LPL` and `LAD` (smaller, locally relevant fields).

 ## Notable differences to BCFtools